-The drones in this category and the Sub 2kg range are relatively simple to use straight out of the box, after you have gone through the usual start-up, charge batteries, register etc. Flying outdoors though does create some additional considerations with getting your GPS home location in the right place and compliance with regulations.
-So take your time before you fly!
+The drones in this category and the Sub 2kg range are relatively simple to use straight out of the box, after you have gone through the usual start-up, charge batteries, register etc. Flying outdoors though does create some additional considerations with getting your GPS home location in the right place and compliance with regulations ie airports etc. So take your time before you fly!

-DJI bought out a 249gm Mavic Mini in 2020, mainly to circumnavigate the 250gm limit in legislation, meaning fewer restrictions on pilots and where they can fly them.
-Whilst they are still in the microdrone category we don’t consider them to be in the same risk category as the sub 100gm microdrones, and would never recommend them to be flown indoors.
+DJI bought out the 249g Mavic Mini in 2019 (no longer available), Mavic Mini 2 in 2020 and the Mavic Mini 3 Pro in 2022 mainly to circumnavigate the 250g limit in legislation, meaning fewer restrictions on pilots and where they can fly them.
+Whilst they are still in the microdrone category we don’t consider them to be in the same risk category as the sub 100g microdrones, and would never recommend them to be flown indoors.

-These are very capable drones, with a fully functioning camera, GPS, and other amazing features built in, similar to their big sisters!
+These are very capable drones, with a fully functioning camera, GPS, 30 min flying time and built in obstacle avoidance with the Mini 3 pro.
+There are other amazing features built in, similar to their big sisters!

 These are not drones we would recommend schools start their students on, but the DJI Mavic Mini is a great first ‘proper’ drone, and is a good entry for schools wanting to get started with outdoor flight practice, pretty pictures and videos.

-The availability of the SDK (Software Developers Kit) is sometimes limited by DJI on these models, meaning that third party apps don’t support these models.
-This limits the ability for the Mavic Mini to conduct drone mapping missions.
+The availability of the SDK (Software Developers Kit) is sometimes limited by DJI on these models, meaning that third party apps don’t always support these models.

 There are a large range of drones in this category, with DJI leading the market in both range, and market penetration.
 Others in this category include the Parrot Anafi and the Autel Robotics range.